An Empirical Investigation of the Role of Pre-training in Lifelong Learning: Exploring the Loss Landscape

-In Figure~\ref{fig:contours}, we visualize loss contours for the first task across different dataset-specific task sequences.
-For every contour, we plot minima ($w_1, w_2, w_3$) of the model after continual training on three tasks ($T1, T2, T3$).
-As the model is trained continuously on a sequence of tasks, the pre-training initialized model remains largely at the same loss level (for task 1) as compared to the randomly initialized model, despite drifting a comparable distance away from the original model ($w_1$).
-For example, in the loss contour for the pre-trained model on 5-dataset (Figure~\ref{fig:5data_pt_contour}), we observe that the model after training on task 2 ($w_2$) remains at the same loss level as after training on task 1 ($w_1$) and slightly higher loss level after training on task 3 ($w_3$).
-For the randomly initialized model (Figure~\ref{fig:5data_no_contour}), the Euclidean distance between the model parameter vectors are approximately the same as for the pre-trained model, but the differences in task 1 loss levels are significantly higher.
+In Figure~\ref{fig:contours}, we visualize loss contours for the first task across different data set-specific task sequences.
+For every contour, we plot minima (w$_1$, w$_2$, w$_3$) of the model after continual training on three tasks (T$_1$, T$_2$, T$_3$).
+As the model is trained continuously on a sequence of tasks, the pre-training initialized model remains largely at the same loss level (for task 1) as compared to the randomly initialized model, despite drifting a comparable distance away from the original model (w$_1$).
+For example, in the loss contour for the pre-trained model on 5-dataset-CV (Figure~\ref{fig:5data_pt_contour}), we observe that the model after training on task 2 (w$_2$) remains at the same loss level as after training on task 1 (w$_1$) and slightly higher loss level after training on task 3 (w$_3$).
+For the randomly initialized model (Figure~\ref{fig:5data_no_contour}), the Euclidean distance between the model parameter vectors is approximately the same as for the pre-trained model, but the differences in task 1 loss levels are significantly higher.
 We visualize more instances of loss contours over different task sequences in Appendix \ref{sec:loss_landscape_appendix}.
-In summary, we observe that pre-trained models consistently lead to wider loss basins across different datasets (NLP and CV domains), model architectures (ResNet and Transformer), and task sequences (5 random orderings).
+In summary, \textit{we observe that pre-trained models consistently lead to wider loss basins across different data sets (NLP and CV domains), model architectures (ResNet and Transformer), and task sequences (5 random orderings)}.